If you need an urgent appointment within 48 hours, please call our office.

 A simple foot wound can turn into an ulcer quickly when you have diabetes, which can lead to a limb-threatening infection.
-If you have diabetes and have an open wound, schedule an exam at InStride Family Foot Care, which boasts locations in Concord and Charlotte, North Carolina.
+If you have diabetes and have an open wound, schedule an exam at InStride Family Foot Care, which boasts locations in Albemarle, Concord, Matthews, Wake Forest, Gastonia, and Monroe, as well as two clinics in Charlotte, North Carolina.
 Early intervention and comprehensive wound care are critical for foot health.
 You can book a wound care appointment through the website, but if you need to be seen right away, please call the clinic nearest you directly.

 Wound care is vital for the health of your feet.
 Anytime someone suffers from a wound in their feet, it can become problematic because of the limited blood flow.
 After all, your feet are the furthest areas from your heart and your circulatory system has to work against the effects of gravity.